akshayravikumar/blog/_posts/2020-07-17-sf-la-bike-trip.md

 ### Day 5: Big Sur to Cambria

 We were really nervous--73 miles and 4,000 feet elevation seemed like a terrible time--so we woke up at 6 AM and started biking by 7:30.
 To our surprise, it was a really great day!
 The coast was stunning and the weather wasn't too hot.
 We were able to rest up at a gas station before the supposedly tough climb to Ragged Point, and we made it without a hitch.
-We even got to see a bunch of elephant seals on the way!
+We even got to see a bunch of elephant seals on the way.

 In the end, we made it to Cambria before 5 PM, and we had time to walk around town and relax at the hotel.